joetjo/jopLauncher/README.md

 - launcher can be created while editing a game
 - message dialog on top of application, not in the middle of the screen
 - fix save last session lost extended information
+- on edition same is not anymore done 10 times ( one by session ) -> A single one is enough
+- use icons for platform

 # Known bugs
-- on edition same is done 10 times ( one by session ) -> A single one is enough
 - playtime not displayed any more

 # Known limitations